 Why Live Events Are Here to Stay

-Over the last two years, the virtues and limitations of virtual and hybrid events have become apparent.
+Over the last few years, the virtues and limitations of virtual and hybrid events have become apparent.
 While virtual event planning extends reach, many event planners are frustrated by the dip in engagement versus in-person experiences.

 Two of the primary challenges of hosting a virtual event are attendance and participation.
 Hybrid events offer the benefits of both virtual and live but require a more complicated scope of work and overall design for two distinct audiences.